José Estrada Jr.: Singles competition

-World Wrestling Federation (1997–1998)
+World Wrestling Federation (1997–1999)

 Estrada made his World Wrestling Federation (WWF) debut in June 1997 as a member of Savio Vega's Los Boricuas stable with Miguel Pérez Jr. and Jesús "Huracán" Castillo.
 They were mainly involved in angles with other stables including the Nation of Domination and the Disciples of Apocalypse (DoA).
 The feud with DoA was voted the Worst Feud of the Year by the Wrestling Observer Newsletter.
 During WrestleMania XIV's tag team Battle Royal, Los Boricuas engaged two teams (Savio and Miguel, and José and Jesús), fighting on Raw is War.

 Vega left the group in July, but the remaining members still fought as a tag team on Raw and Shotgun Saturday Night until October 1998.
 Estrada was injured while facing Edge in the latter's television debut match on the June 22, 1998, episode of Raw is War.
 The incident was the result of a botched suicide senton, which led to Estrada being counted out shortly into the match.
 Los Boricuas competed on Super Astros until the show ended in August 1999 and all three left the company.
 Estrada retired from wrestling shortly after.

-Later career
+Later career (2001–2009)

 In 2001, two years after retiring from wrestling Estrada worked a one-night appearance for International Wrestling Association (Puerto Rico).
-In 2005, Estrada came out of retirement and began wrestling full time again returning to World Wrestling Council.
+In 2005, Estrada came out of retirement and began wrestling full time again, returning to World Wrestling Council.
 His last match was in California at an independent show for Battleground Pro Wrestling losing to The Associate on September 26, 2009.